shaykalyan/shaykalyan.github.io/eleventy/posts/2023/my-macbook-setup.md

 I also grabbed a [Caldigit TS3 Plus](https://www.caldigit.com/ts3-plus/) dock to plug in my monitors and peripherals, which makes it a super easy swap of a USB-C connection between my work machine and my personal.

 ## The Apps
-Outside of the typical programs we'd all be installing, such as your favourite web browser, these are some apps that I'm finding to be essential on MacOS.
+Outside of the typical programs we'd all be installing, like your favourite web browser, these are some apps that I'm finding to be essential on MacOS.

 * [Rectangle app](https://rectangleapp.com/): window snapping/tiling.
 A pro tip is here to set up shortcuts similar to Windows, e.g., `CTRL + ⌘ + <arrow key>` for left, right, and maximizing of windows.
 * [TextPal](https://www.textpal.app/): emojis at your fingertips!
 This has autocomplete prompting with a shortcut of your choosing to activate, e.g., `\<start typing>`.
 * [Shottr](https://shottr.cc/): powered-up screenshots and annotating.
 The built-in screen capture support is *fine*, but this lets you perform markup and other edits pretty easily, and have it all go straight to your clipboard— zero faff.
-* [Kap](https://getkap.co/): easy video capture and processing out to gifs.
+* [Kap](https://getkap.co/): easy video capture and processing of them out to gifs.
 * [Maccy](https://maccy.app/): clipboard manager.
-There are quite a few options out there, but this to me has the least intrusive UX.
-It also has support for non-text content like images and pinned (permanent) items.
+There are quite a few options out there, but I find this to have the least intrusive UX.
+It also has support for pinned (permanent) items and non-text content like images.
-* [Flow](https://flowapp.info/): a simple and effective menu-bar based pomodoro timer.
+* [Flow](https://flowapp.info/): a simple and effective menu bar based pomodoro timer.
 * [Hidden Bar](https://github.com/dwarvesf/hidden#-install): simple app to hide the overflow of icons along the menu bar.
 If you need more control/flexibility, there's also the paid [Bartender](https://www.macbartender.com/) app.
-* [Itsycal](https://www.mowglii.com/itsycal/): cute little monthly calender in your menu-bar and shows upcoming events.
+* [Itsycal](https://www.mowglii.com/itsycal/): cute little monthly calender in your menu bar and shows upcoming events.
 I've synced my Google calendar with the built-in calender app for it to all show up effortlessly on this!
-* [Meeting Bar](https://meetingbar.app/): integrates with calendar and Zoom to be able to see your upcoming meetings and launch right into them with one click.
+* [Meeting Bar](https://meetingbar.app/): integrates with calendar and meeting services like Zoom to be able to see your upcoming meetings and launch right into them with one click.
 * [Aerial](https://aerialscreensaver.github.io/): beautiful screensavers like what you'd get on Apple TV.
-Though the latest MacOS Sonoma is meant to bring some of that soon!
+Though the latest MacOS Sonoma is meant to bring some of that natively!
 * [AlDente](https://apphousekitchen.com/): a battery charge limiter app that lets you set a charge limit, e.g., 70%, after which the laptop will use the power supply.
 I find it especially important for my case where I'll primarily be using my laptop docked at home and want to maintain its battery capacity and health for as long as possible.
 MacOS does have an option to limit the charge at 80%, but it only goes into effect after it "learns" from your usage, and for some people that never ends up working!
 There's enough discourse online around whether apps like this one is necessary, and from what I've read, it seems to work as advertised for keeping battery cycles low and overall health high, e.g., [Reddit discussion one](https://www.reddit.com/r/macbookpro/comments/rv1fv1/aldente_what_are_your_experiences_with_it/) and [Reddit discussion two](https://www.reddit.com/r/mac/comments/14509gk/thoughts_on_aldente_pro/).